 The results of a 2019 survey published in Drug and Alcohol Dependence revealed that 90% of respondents found kratom effective for relieving pain, reducing opioid use, and easing withdrawal symptoms.

 In 2011, researchers discovered that kratom alleviated morphine withdrawal symptoms.
-A more recent study indicated that kratom may reduce morphine use.
+A more recent study indicated that it may reduce morphine use.

-Earlier this year, researchers found that kratom use was associated with significant decreases in the occurrence and severity of opioid adverse effects; kratom lessened the discomfort of opioid withdrawal.
-Multiple studies have substantiated these findings, suggesting that kratom is a useful medication for opioid addiction and withdrawal.
+Earlier this year, researchers found that kratom use was associated with significant decreases in the occurrence and severity of opioid adverse effects; it lessened the discomfort of opioid withdrawal.
+Multiple studies have substantiated these findings, suggesting that it could be a useful medication for opioid addiction and withdrawal.

 Interestingly, in 2007, it was found that kratom reduced alcohol withdrawal behaviors.
-More recently, researchers discovered that kratom decreased alcohol use; this suggests that kratom may help those with alcohol use disorders (AUD) in addition to opioid addiction.
+More recently, researchers discovered that it was associated with decreased alcohol use; this suggests that it may help those with alcohol use disorders (AUD) in addition to opioid addiction.

 Compared to heroin, kratom is less addictive and has milder withdrawal symptoms.
-Furthermore, the risk of deadly overdose is reduced with kratom use.
-A 2018 literature review indicated that kratom may have harm-reduction potential for individuals who want to stop using opioids.
+Furthermore, the risk of overdose is low.
+A 2018 literature review indicated that it may have harm-reduction potential for individuals who want to stop using opioids.

 In rare cases, kratom has been linked to liver toxicity, kidney damage, and seizures.
-In the case of a 32-year-old woman who was using kratom for opioid withdrawal, kratom was likely the cause of acute lung injury.
-Kratom use may also cause cardiac or respiratory arrest.
+In the case of a 32-year-old woman who was using it for opioid withdrawal, it was likely the cause of acute lung injury.
+Use may also cause cardiac or respiratory arrest.